casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 ### 3. Establish a validator certification program

-A validator certification program will seek to impart the values underpinning the network's identity whilst detailing the duties & responsibilities expected of a validator during the course of their active engagement with the network.
+A validator certification program serves to impart the values underpinning the network's identity whilst detailing the duties & responsibilities expected of a validator during the course of their active engagement with the network.
 It will revolve around a training program combined with a series of community inductions.

 The operational component of the training program will focus upon the mechanics of securely and safely operating a validator node.
 The reputational component will focus upon participation within the wider social consensus process.
 The technical component will focus upon imparting information regarding node software design & behavioural analysis.
 The governance component will focus upon detailing the range of potential scenarios in which governance mechanisms impact upon operational concerns and how to respond to those scenarios in a timely manner.